ibm-cloud-docs/vpc/block_storage_is_view.md

 * [Create a snapshot](/docs/vpc?topic=vpc-snapshots-vpc-view#snapshots-vpc-view-snapshot-ui).
 * [Delete all snapshots](/docs/vpc?topic=vpc-snapshots-vpc-manage#snapshots-vpc-delete-all-ui).

-### View all backup policies associated with a volume
+### Viewing all backup policies associated with a volume
 {: #view-backup-policies-for-volume}

 View all backup policies associated with a {{site.data.keyword.block_storage_is_short}} volume.
 All policies that have the user tag that is applied to this volume are listed.
 To add volumes to a policy, add user tags to the volume that are in the backup policy's tags for target resources.
 When you remove tags from a volume that are in a backup policy, the volume is no longer be backed up.